bcleonard/ibm_cos_toolkit/haproxy_loadbalancer/README.md

 This will download the latest version of the haproxy docker container, add the "curl" package to it and start it up.

-# Limitations
+## Limitations

 The default configuration (haproxy.cfg / accesser_check.sh) will only work for an IBM COS solution deployed in standard mode only.
 See the alt_configs directory for a container mode only configuration.

-### Tested as working on:
+## Tested

 * IBM Cloud Object Storage Appliances running 3.17.x.x & higher
 * Docker running on CentOS/Rocky Linux/RHEL Variants 8.x
 * Internet Connection (to download haproxy docker container and add curl package)

-### Alternate configurations:
+## Alternate configurations

-Check out the addtional configurations in the alt_configs directory.
+Check out the adsditional configurations in the alt_configs directory.